Jackson County Court Appointed Special Advocate (CASA)

 Where do we plan to go for funding in the future?

-The community has been very generous in supporting CASA’s annual Light of Hope Breakfast and our family-friendly fundraiser, Carnival CASA.
+The community has been very generous in supporting CASA’s annual Light of Hope Breakfast and our family-friendly fundraiser, Carnival for CASA.
 Additionally, CASA has great opportunity in enhancing individual philanthropy.

 What is CASA’s Endowment Fund?